 Welcome to Kenya’s most accessible yet incongruous safari experience.
 Set on the city’s southern outskirts, Nairobi National Park (at 117 sq km, one of Africa’s smallest) has abundant wildlife that can, in places, be viewed against a backdrop of city skyscrapers and planes coming in to land – it's one of the only national parks on earth bordering a capital city.
 Remarkably, the animals seem utterly unperturbed by it all.

-Nairobi National Park has acquired the nickname ‘Kifaru Ark’, a testament to its success as a rhinoceros (kifaru in Kiswahili) sanctuary.
-The park is home to the world's densest concentration of black rhinos (over 50), though even the park's strong anti-poaching measures couldn't prevent poachers from killing one of the rhinos in August 2013 and then again in January 2014.
-They were the first such attacks in six years, and reflect the now sky-high Asian black-market price for rhino horn.
+The park has acquired the nickname ‘Kifaru Ark’, a testament to its success as a rhinoceros (kifaru in Kiswahili) sanctuary.
+The park is home to the world's densest concentration of black rhinos (more than 50), though even the park's strong antipoaching measures couldn't prevent poachers from killing one of the rhinos in August 2013 and then again in January 2014.
+They were the first such attacks in six years, and reflect the current sky-high Asian black-market price for rhino horn.

-Apart from the main entrance, which lies 7km from the CBD, there are other gates on Magadi Rd and the Athi River Gate; the latter is handy if you’re continuing on to Mombasa, Amboseli or the Tanzanian border.
+Apart from the main entrance, which lies 7km from the city centre, there are other gates on Magadi Rd and the Athi River gate; the latter is handy if you’re continuing on to Mombasa, Amboseli or the Tanzanian border.
 The roads in the park are passable with 2WDs, but travelling in a 4WD is never a bad idea, especially if the rains have been heavy.

-Unless you already have your own vehicle, the cheapest way to see the park is on the park shuttle, a big KWS bus that leaves the main gate at 2pm on Sunday for a 2½-hour tour.
-You need to book in person at the main gate by 1.30pm, but do call ahead if you want to do the tour as times can change.
+Unless you already have your own vehicle, the cheapest way to see the park is on the shuttle, a big Kenya Wildlife Service (KWS) bus that leaves the main gate at 2pm on Sunday for a 2½-hour tour.
+You need to book in person at the main gate by 1.30pm, but do call ahead if you want to do the tour, as times can change.